-1 = Very High 1 = Severe 5 = Very Low 5 = Minor
+1 = Very High 1 = Severe

+5 = Very Low 5 = Minor

 Disaster Scenario Probability Rating Impact Rating Mitigations / Alternative Actions Flood 2 4 Ensure servers are not located on the floor.
 Site servers and other computers as far away from water pipes as possible.
-Ensure no teaching resources are located on the floor including electronic devices such as CD players, IT equipment and extension cables, (where possible) are located near flood points.
-Possibility of flood gates to be fitted at the entrance to the school including bay for parked cars.
+Ensure no teaching resources are located on the floor including electronic devices such as CD players, IT equipment and extension cables, (where possible) are not located near flood points.
+Flood gates have been fitted at the entrance to school including the bay for parked cars.
 Fire 4 2 Ensure there is an off-site backup.
 Keep server spaces well maintained, well ventilated and free from dust.
 Be aware that cabling / trunking can cause fires in other parts of the building to spread quickly to computer rooms.
-Vandalism 4 4 Site Security should include locks and physically restrict server access.
-Keys to server rooms should be individual and not generic to a whole department / suite of rooms.
+Vandalism 4 4 Site security should include locks and physically restrict server access.
+Keys to rooms should be individual and not generic to a whole department / suite of rooms.
 Security lighting around the site.
-Additional lockable gates to prevent/hinder access the back of the school site.
+Additional lockable gates to prevent/ hinder access to the back of school.
 Power Failure 3 3 UPS remote monitoring and available redundant UPS.
 Cyber-Attack 3 3 Check backup rotations, install security updates, and monitor anti-virus and malware solutions.
 Strong filtering also protects the end users.
 Loss of Communication / Network Services 4 3 WAN redundancy, voice network resilience and using diversely / alternatively routed trunks for telecoms connections can limit likely communication loss.
-Loss of Building Access 4 2 Arrangement with another school or site (Village Hall) to utilise their facilities can support critical systems in the event that school buildings can't be accessed.
+Loss of Building Access 4 2 Arrangement with another school or site (village hall) to utilise their facilities can support critical systems in the event that school buildings can't be accessed.
 Also utilise cloud solutions to continue to provide education to pupils and communicate with staff.